 Do other countries have restrictions on public gatherings as we do in the U.S.?

-A number of countries have placed restrictions on large gatherings and some have closed schools as well.
+A number of countries have placed restrictions on large gatherings and some countries have closed schools as well.
+This is a continuously evolving situation in each country depending on case-rates, emerging virus variants and individual government responses.

 Are OneChild offices still open?

-Field offices remain operational, though in many areas staff members are working remotely from home to comply with government directives.
+Field offices remain operational, though in some areas staff members are working remotely from home to comply with government directives.
 They are all continuing to provide care for the children we serve.

 How can I communicate with OneChild?